 Damages to Rental Vehicle: In the event the rental vehicle receives damages while in your care and custody, do one of the following:

 - Accident involving another vehicle or criminal damage: Contact the local law enforcement agency and file a police report.
-Contact Property and Liability Insurance Services to report the damage and information on the accident (Law enforcement agency name, Police Report number, name of NAU driver, driver’s phone number, department, name of the rental agency, make/model of rental vehicle, specifics on accident, etc.).
+Contact Insurance and Claims Services to report the damage and information on the accident (Law enforcement agency name, Police Report number, name of NAU driver, driver’s phone number, department, name of the rental agency, make/model of rental vehicle, specifics on accident, etc.).

-- All other accidents: Fill out the on-line Damage Report and contact Property and Liability Insurance Services.
+- All other accidents: Fill out the on-line Damage Report and contact Insurance and Claims Services.
 Indicate the name of the rental company, type of vehicle, license number, year, etc. on the Damage Report.
 These situations do not include criminal type damage or collisions with another vehicle.
 Examples would include backing into a pole, windshield damage due to road rock, body damage due to scraping tree branch, etc

-For more information on Rental Vehicles, contact the Insurance Officer with Property and Liability Insurance Services, at (928) 523-2009.
+For more information on Rental Vehicles, contact the Insurance and Claims Services department at (928) 523-2009.